-The Authority's mission is to provide financial solutions that help Maine people achieve their business and higher education goals.
+The Authority's mission is to provide access to innovative financial solutions to help Maine citizens pursue business and higher education opportunities.
 When the economy is performing well the Authority usually builds its balance sheet.
 In difficult economic climates, the Authority may continue to provide student and business funding even when net position may decline.
 A strong balance sheet allows the Authority to continue to serve its customers particularly when they need help the most.
 Alternatively, the Authority could reduce student grants and be more selective in financing Maine businesses to prevent a reduction in net position.
 The Authority tries to maintain its balance sheet to permit funding customers at the highest level possible.